Thursday, 30 September 2021

 According to numerous sources, the UK has become the laughing stock of the world as we have struggled to fight Covid, pretended that Brexit hasn't led to the collapse of many businesses and created shortages of food, materials and labour and at the same time forsaken our role in world affairs as witnessed by the cuts to International Development.

 This week the crisis is at petrol filling stations as shortage of HGV drivers led to delayed deliveries.
-This was then made worse by the government saying there is no need to panic but most members of the public have previous experience that advice from Grant Shapps, the laid back Minister of Transport, cannot be trusted, so they charged out to fill up.
+This was then made worse by the government saying there was no need to panic but most members of the public have previous experience that advice from Grant Shapps, the laid-back Minister of Transport, cannot be trusted, so they charged out to fill up.

-Meanwhile the supermarkets, who have performed superbly though Covid are now offering empty shelves of many products.
+Meanwhile, the supermarkets, who have performed superbly through Covid, are now offering empty shelves of many products.
 A couple of weeks ago it was the lack of carbon dioxide owing to increased energy costs that meant a shortage of CO2 for the packaging of meat and fruit.
 Now we are faced with other products not arriving because of driver shortages.
-When the supermarkets and haulage industry tell us that Christmas is under threat, it sounds possible given all the other problems that are accumulating.
+When the supermarkets and haulage industry tell us that Christmas is under threat, it sounds possible given all the other problems accumulating.
 All talk of resilience and strategy by the government seems to be no more than a quick extract from their playbook of excuses.
 This government knows not the cost of resilience nor the value of strategic planning.

 Meanwhile, inflation levels are spiralling upwards.
-Building materials such as timber, glass, steelwork have increased by 20-30%, the cost of eating out has risen by 10-20%, and rail fares are set to increase again as well as a drastic cut in the number of services.
-Add these inflationary factors to energy, vehicle (car prices have risen by 15.2% in a year), food, clothes and household appliance rises and we are in the midst of the most damaging bout of inflation since the late 1980s when Mrs Thatcher let things rip.
-Yet the word that no one in government or the opposition party will utter in relation to these events is Brexit.
+Building materials such as timber, glass, and steelwork have increased by 20-30%, the cost of eating out has risen by 10-20%, and rail fares are set to increase again as well as a drastic cut in the number of services.
+Add these inflationary factors to energy, vehicle (car prices have risen by 15.2% in a year), food, clothes and household appliances and we are in the midst of the most damaging bout of inflation since the late 1980s when Mrs Thatcher let things rip.
+Yet the word that no one in government or the opposition party will utter about these events is Brexit.

-Yes Minister was ahead of time when it lampooned the incompetence of the UK government when faced with adversity but there is little humour when the current state of the UK is beyond even the most vivid imagination of comedic script writers.
+Yes Minister was ahead of its time when it lampooned the incompetence of the UK government when faced with adversity.
+Still, there is little humour when the current state of the UK is beyond even the most vivid imagination of comedic scriptwriters.

 Dunfermline